mph-/lcapy/doc/expressions.rst

    >>> V1 = Voltage('1 + 2 * cos(2 * pi * 3 * t) + 3 * u(t)')

-The signal can be coverted to another domain using:
+The signal can be converted to another domain using a domain variable as an argument:

 - `V1(t)` returns the time domain expression
+- `V1(f)` returns the Fourier domain expression with linear frequency
 - `V1(s)` returns the Laplace domain expression
 - `V1(omega)` returns the Fourier domain expression with angular frequency
-- `V1(f)` returns the Fourier domain expression with linear frequency
+- `V1(jomega)` returns the Fourier domain expression with angular frequency

 Voltage and current attributes